Legal Considerations of Employee Tracking

 If you are a business owner considering the use of GPS tracking devices to help you manage remote employees, it’s important to understand your rights and the rights of your workers before you get started.
 As an employer, you are legally allowed to make sure that your employees are where they say they are while they are on the clock.
 However, it is also important for you to be aware of the potential legalities involved in some kinds of employee monitoring.

-Knowing Your Rights As the Boss
+Knowing Your Rights as the Boss

 Laws regarding an employer’s rights to monitor his or her employees vary from state to state, so you’ll want to know exactly what the laws say in the state where your business operates.
 For example, if you’re tracking a vehicle that an employee is driving for work, some states may require that employees be aware of the presence of the tracking device while other states only require that the employer own the vehicle or device that has the tracker attached to it.

-BrickHouse tracking Security does not condone illicit tracking.
+BrickHouse Security does not condone illicit tracking.
 While illicit tracking is typically associated with illegal tracking, recent lawsuits regarding employer-employee tracking have focused on the ethical implications of tracking rather than the legality of it.
-In order to protect yourself from unwanted legal action, we recommend that you familiarize yourself with GPS tracking laws , especially those in your state, to ensure that the tracking methods you choose operate within the legal parameters set by your state.
+In order to protect yourself from unwanted legal action, we recommend that you familiarize yourself with GPS tracking laws, especially those in your state, to ensure that the tracking methods you choose to use operate within the legal parameters set by your state.
 Consulting with a local lawyer is often helpful as they can provide more information about laws in your area and insight into the kinds of actions that may lead to lawsuits from employees.

 General Principles to Consider When it Comes to Employee Tracking